chipsalliance/chips-alliance-website/content/getting-started.md

 ### Join our mailing lists

 We recommend you join our mailing lists, as they are our primary means of communication.
 The CHIPS Alliance uses groups.io for our mailing lists.
-If you aren't familiar with the process of joining groups, [we have a tutorial on how to find and join our lists](tutorials/GROUPS.IO.md).

 #### General mailing lists